paulcomte/website/content/blog/2024-01-25-my-stance-on-ides.md

 Even though I have a really good laptop nowadays, when using `RustRover` my computer lasts at most 2 hours, and is using 4-6GB of RAM just for the `IDE`, that's crazy.

 I also tried out `lapce`, an editor made in `Rust`, and it's actually great!
-But it lacks stability, if you want to use it, please wait at least some month, maybe a year, until it becomes more stable.
+But it lacks stability, if you want to use it, please wait at least some months, maybe a year, until it becomes more stable.